calebstewart/pwncat/docs/source/installation.rst

     :maxdepth: -1

 The only system dependency for ``pwncat`` is ``python3`` and ``pip``.
-For ``pip`` to install all Python dependencies, you will likely need your distributions Python Development package (``python3-dev`` for debian-based distributions).
+For ``pip`` to install all Python dependencies, you will likely need your distributions Python Development package (``python3-dev`` for Debian-based distributions).
 Once you have a working ``pip`` installation, you can install ``pwncat`` with the provided setup script:

 .. code-block:: bash